mx-strk/InformationBottleneckAlgorithms/README.md

 A detailed investigation of these algorithm is presented in [HWD17].
 A more detailed documentation of all provided functions and a more complete test suite will be available soon.

-### Citation
+### How To

-The code is distributed under the MIT license.
-When using the code for your publication please cite this repo as

-[SLB18] "Information Bottleneck Algorithms in Python", https://collaborating.tuhh.de/cip3725/ib_base/
+A Jupyter Notebook which interactively explains the usage of the algorithms can be found in the folder "Examples"

 ### References
 [TPB99] N. Tishby, F. C. Pereira, and W. Bialek, “The information bottleneck method,” in 37th annual Allerton Conference on Communication, Control, and Computing, 1999, pp. 368–377.